-I. DISTRICT COURTS HAVE AUTHORITY TO GRANT EQUITABLE RELIEF THAT APPLIES NATIONWIDE, TO PARTIES BEYOND THOSE BEFORE THE COURT.
+I. FEDERAL COURTS HAVE AUTHORITY TO GRANT EQUITABLE RELIEF THAT APPLIES NATIONWIDE, TO PARTIES BEYOND THOSE BEFORE THE COURT

 When government acts wrongfully, the impact can be felt throughout the community, the state, or the country.
-Providing effective remedies to cure serious, wide-reaching wrongs is not only a well settled use of the judicial power, it also may be the only remedy available to courts to redress adequately the threat of immediate, irreparable harm.
-Federal appellants assert that "nationwide injunctions are a modern invention," Br. for Federal Appellants at 79, and call into question whether such a form of equitable relief is consistent with "historical practice," id., and, thus, Constitutional.
-Federal appellants' premise is wrong.
+Providing effective remedies to cure serious, wide-reaching wrongs is not only a well-settled use of the judicial power, it also may be the only remedy available to courts to redress adequately the threat of immediate, irreparable harm.
+Arguments that nationwide injunctions are a "modern" invention, calling into question whether such a form of equitable relief is consistent with historical practice and the Constitution, are based on an incorrect premise.

 ARTICLE III of the Constitution provides that "[t]he judicial Power" of the federal courts "shall extend to all Cases, in Law and Equity, arising under this Constitution [and] the Laws of the United States[.]"
 U.S. CONST., ART.
 III, SEC.
-2. As to such "judicial Power" in equity cases, "settled doctrine . . . is, that the remedies in equity are to be administered . . . according to the practice of courts of equity in the parent country . . . ; subject, of course, . . . to such alterations and rules as . . . the courts of the United States may, from time to time, prescribe."
+2. As to such "judicial Power" in equity cases, "settled doctrine . . . is, that the remedies in equity are to be administered ... according to the practice of courts of equity in the parent country . . . ; subject, of course, . . . to such alterations and rules as . . . the courts of the United States may, from time to time, prescribe."
 Boyle v.
 Zacharie, 32 U.S. (6 Pet.)
 648, 658 (1832) (Story, J.) (emphasis added); see also Grupo Mexicano de Desarrollo, S.A. v.
 Alliance Bond Fund, Inc., 527 U.S. 308, 318 (1999) ("authority to administer" equity suits consistent with "principles of the system of judicial remedies . . . devised and . . . administered by the English Court of Chancery at the time of the separation of the two countries"); Vattier v.
 Hinde, 33 U.S. (7 Pet.)
 252 (1833) (Marshall, C.J.) (equitable powers of federal courts "generally understood to adopt the principles, rules and usages of the court of chancery of England"); A. Dobie, HANDBOOK OF FEDERAL JURISDICTION AND PROCEDURE, at 660 (1928) ("equity jurisdiction of the federal courts is the jurisdiction in equity exercised by the High Court of Chancery in England at the time of the adoption of the Constitution and the enactment of the original Judiciary Act").
-Nationwide injunctions-that is, injunctions issued by federal courts enjoining a party's conduct, and protecting parties and non-parties affected throughout the United States-are entirely consistent with historical practice in both English courts and early precedent in the United States, and thus are within the "judicial Power" granted by the Constitution.

-Justice Thomas's concurrence in Trump v.
-Hawaii, 138 S. Ct.
-2392 (2018), cited by the federal government in this appeal, see Br. for Federal Appellants at 79-80, expressed skepticism to whether courts have authority to impose "universal injunctions."
-Trump, 138 S. Ct. at 2425.
-Relying on one law review article (also cited by federal appellants), Justice Thomas wrote that nationwide injunctions against the government do not comport with historic English equity practice in two ways: first, the English courts of equity "had no authority to enjoin" the King, id. at 2427 (citing S. Bray, Multiple Chancellors: Reforming the National Injunction, 131 HARV.
-L. REV. 417
+Nationwide injunctions-that is, injunctions issued by federal courts enjoining a party's conduct, and protecting parties and non-parties affected throughout the United States-are entirely consistent with historical practice in English courts before the adoption of the Constitution, and with early precedents in the United States, and thus are within the "judicial Power" granted by the Constitution.

-(2017)), and second, "as a general rule, American courts of equity did not provide relief beyond the parties to the case."
-Id.; see also Br. for Federal Appellants at 79.
+Justice Thomas's recent concurrence in Trump v.
+Hawaii expressed skepticism to whether courts have authority to impose "universal injunctions."
+Trump, 138 S. Ct. at 2425 (Thomas, J. concurring).
+Relying on one law review article, Justice Thomas wrote that nationwide injunctions against the government do not comport with historic English equity practice in two first, the English courts of equity "had no wavs: authority to enjoin" the King, id. at 2427 (citing S. Bray, Multiple Chancellors: Reforming the National Injunction, 131 HARV.
+L. REV. 417 (2017)); and second, "as a general rule, American courts of equity did not provide relief beyond the parties to the case."
+Id.
 In his article, Bray argues that, while English courts in equity did sometimes protect the rights of persons not before the court, they did not afford relief as broad as a national injunction in modern America.
 See Bray, 131 HARV.
 L. REV. at 426.